oluwagbenga-joloko/Todo-Api/README.md

 ## Tech/framework used
 * [Flask](http://flask.pocoo.org/) A web application microframework for Python.
 * [Flask-RESTful](https://flask-restful.readthedocs.io/en/latest/) An extension for Flask that adds support for quickly building REST APIs.
-* [Flask-SQLAlchemy](http://flask-sqlalchemy.pocoo.org/2.3/) An extension for Flask that add support for the [ SQLAlchemy](http://www.sqlalchemy.org/) ORM.
+* [Flask-SQLAlchemy](http://flask-sqlalchemy.pocoo.org/2.3/) An extension for Flask that adds support for the [ SQLAlchemy](http://www.sqlalchemy.org/) ORM.
 * [Marshmallow](https://marshmallow.readthedocs.io/en/3.0/) A simplified object serialization tool.
 * [Flask-Migrate](https://flask-migrate.readthedocs.io/en/latest/) An extension that handles SQLAlchemy database migrations for Flask applications.
-* [Flask-Limiter](http://flask-limiter.readthedocs.io/en/stable/) An extension for request rate limiting Flask applications.
+* [Flask-Limiter](http://flask-limiter.readthedocs.io/en/stable/) An extension for request rate limiting for Flask applications.

 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.